 President Rolando called to the stage Northeastern New York Branch 358 retiree Robert "Rabbit" Riley to recognize his work in pushing for this pin, awarding the first one to Riley.

 Following some discussion, the Executive Council's recommendation of disapproval for General Resolution 4, to amend the in-town expenses of NALC's national officers, was upheld by the convention on a voice vote.

+LABOR ALLIANCES
-LABOR ALLIANCES Next, President Rolando invited to the stage Maria Elena Durazo, UNITE HERE's vice president for civil rights and immigration.
-UNITE HERE represents 270,000 workers across the U.S. and Canada who work in such industries as hotel, gaming,

-food service and manufacturing.
-"There's a place for the
+Next, President Rolando invited to the stage Maria Elena Durazo, UNITE HERE's vice president for civil rights and immigration.
+UNITE HERE represents 270,000 workers across the U.S. and Canada who work in such industries as hotel, gaming, food service and manufacturing.

-private sector," Durazo said, "but it's not in the Postal Service."
+"There's a place for the private sector," Durazo said, "but it's not in the Postal Service."

 Durazo noted that UNITE HERE and NALC have in common a strong commitment to collective bargaining, since organizing is how workers gain power.

-"Respect is more powerful than greed,' she said.
-Rolando led a letter
+"Respect is more powerful than greed," she said.

-carrier cheer for Durazo.
+Rolando led a letter carrier cheer for Durazo.

 DELEGATES FROM ACROSS THE NATION

 The president then brought Delano Wilson of Silver Spring, MD Branch 2611, chairman of the Credentials Committee, to the lectern.
-Wilson introduced the members

-of the committee: Charles Balmos, Willingboro, NJ Br.
+Wilson introduced the members of the committee: Charles Balmos, Willingboro, NJ Br.
 5801; Craig Bishop, Sacramento, CA Br.
 133; BaLynda Croy, Appleton, WI Br.
 822; John Dyce, Youngstown, OH Br.
 385; Ethel Ford, Houston, TX Br.
 283; Rachael Freehauf, Fargo-W. Fargo, ND Br.
 205; Cindy Groves, Reno, NV Br.
 709; Sonny Guadelupe, New York Br.
 36; Scott Haney, Peoria, IL Br.
 31; Servando Iglesias, South Florida Br.
 1071; Caroline Jones, High Point, NC Br.
 936; Don Karl, Grand Rapids, MI Br.
 56; John McLaughlin, St. Louis Br.
 343; Fran Meader, Newark, DE Br.
 1977; John Oross, Dayton, OH Br.
 182; Tony Perconte, Scotch Plains, NJ Br.
 4102; Brian Simmons, Southeast Massachusetts Merged Br.
 18; Chris Strickland, Tuscaloosa, AL Br.
-1096;

-Robert Sweerus, Camden, NJ Merged Br.
+1096; Robert Sweerus, Camden, NJ Merged Br.
 540; Dan Versluis, Tucson, AZ Br.
 704; Mike Wahlquist, Salt Lake City, UT Br.
 111; Robyn Williams, North Oakland County, MI Br.
 320; Traci Wyrick, Killeen, TX Br.
 4217.
-Wilson announced that the total

-number of delegates registered is 5,410, representing 612 branches.
-The delegates then discussed and

-President Rolando asked active city carriers to fill out a survey, as well.

-O'Malley said the Customer Connect program

-generates an average of \$2 billion a year in new

-revenue for the Postal

-ter carriers."

-STANDING

-TOGETHER

-President Rolando welcomed Sarah

-ernment affairs for Hallmark Cards, to

-Meyers told the delegates that her

-company is committed to working with

-NALC to ensure that the Postal Service

-remains strong and that high service

-standards, including six-day delivery,

-remain.
-The imperative to keep USPS

-healthy, she added, is about more than

-letter carrier jobs or Hallmark's bottom

-ployed by the mailing industry, which

-"That is 6 percent of all U.S. jobs,

-line-7.5 million Americans are emdepends on a robust Postal Service.
+Wilson announced that the total number of delegates registered is 5,410, representing 612 branches.
+The delegates then discussed and voted on several resolutions.
+By voice vote, the delegates disapproved a resolution that called for NALC not to support investing limited amounts of retiree health benefit funds in index funds.
+The delegates also discussed a pair of resolutions previously approved by the Executive Council declaring solidarity with the goals of the Black Lives Matter movement, one offered by the Oregon State Association and the other by Greensboro, NC Br.
+630.